robpalacios1/AirBnB_clone/README.md

 `./hsh`

- - `./hsh` and then type the commands that you want to execute
  - You can type a command and the prompt appear show again

  - `echo "command" | ./hsh`, command is the command that you want to execute